bitcoinhodler/GlacierProtocol/future.md

 laptop.
 (Unless exigent circumstances.)

 For each key, generate a random string of gibberish as a BIP39 password.
+Construct a partial descriptor containing the BIP39 password, the xpub derived using that password at a standard HDM derivation path, and an xpub derived using no password at a standard P2WPKH derivation path (for canary usage).

-Convert each seed phrase's matching xpub, plus the BIP39 password, to a QR code and scan with phone.
+Convert that partial descriptor to a QR code and scan with phone.
 (Can we assume the owner has all N quarantined laptops in a single location?
 Or do we need to seal up each key packet immediately upon creation, before all N are created?
 We need to store a descriptor shard with each, too, and that requires all N xpubs.)

-Import: On an online PC, paste all N xpubs and construct descriptor (including all N BIP39 passwords).
+Import: On an online PC, paste all N partial descriptors and construct descriptor (including all N BIP39 passwords).
 Construct a PDF with N+1 pages, each with one QR code: the descriptor JSON, then an M-of-N sharded SLIP39'd set of QR coded mnemonics (500+ words each).
 Also print the date on each page, and label the shards as Q1/Q2/Q3/Q4.
 (Order isn't really important but we want to distinguish the shards from the master descriptor.)

+Using the canary xpubs, create N wallets in Bitcoin Core.
+Set up alert system to contact user on any activity in these wallets.
+Get receive addresses from each and instruct user to deposit a small amount of bitcoins into each.

 Verification: Run on each laptop in turn.
 Verification script will ask user which laptop this is (Q1, Q2, etc.) If Q1 or Q2, scan in all N+1